 In 2015, Xtend was acquired by Navient which is the nation's leading loan management, servicing and asset recovery company.
 By joining forces with Navient, the Xtend team will be bolstered by the strength, stability and resources of an industry leader, and leverage the parent company's large scale business process outsourcing capabilities.

-Xtend Healthcare is looking for a remote Coding Specialist II who will be responsible for accurately coding (ICD-10-CM, CPT, HCPCS, Level I & II modifiers) at least one of the following service types: outpatient facility emergency room, outpatient surgery, or observation; and at least two of the following service types: outpatient facility ancillary, recurring therapy, clinic or professional coding.
+Xtend Healthcare is looking for a Coding Specialist II who will be responsible for accurately coding (ICD-10-CM, CPT, HCPCS, Level I & II modifiers) for primarily physican groups.
+At least one of the following service types would be helpful: outpatient facility emergency room, outpatient surgery, or observation; and at least two of the following service types: outpatient facility ancillary, recurring therapy, clinic or professional coding.
 Will be working with multiple facility specific, state billing and coding guidelines as well as various Medicare Administrative Contractors nation-wide.

 1. Project Work: